 The National Warplane Museum Free Flight Series ends with the Great Grape Gathering'.
-The next meet is slated for September 2019. actual days still to be determined
+The next meet is slated for September 6-8, 2019.

 The Great Grape Gathering is the second of the sanctioned events in the series. if you have never flown at the National Warplane Museum's airfield, you would be totally delighted with the great open space and lush green grass.
 If you can spend a day or two extra it is well worth the time to travel along one of the Finger Lakes and visit some of the wineries and antique shops.
 I hope you will come out and enjoy the best three days of flying and socializing I've ever seen.

 Full information on the series is on the NWM FF Series page.

 Starting with 2017 there is now an award to honor the Wife's and Lady Friends who venture to Geneseo every year to help and support their mates.